Pet3r1512/react-tailwind-starter-template/README.md

 # Getting Started with React Tailwind starter template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and was created to be similar to Create-React-App, but with TawilwindCSS.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and was created with TawilwindCSS.

 ## How to use this template?